 It is our hope and expectation that we will be able to assist Canadians harmed by hernia meshes.
 It will be a lengthy process and we are not able to offer any guarantees at this time.
 While we are happy to discuss the nature of the class proceeding with any potential class members, our ability to answer questions related to the specifics of individual claims is limited.

-At this time, we ask that you kindly complete the form noted above.
+At this time, we ask that you kindly complete the form below.
 If you have any questions, please direct them to [email protected], an email account set up and monitored to specifically deal with these claims.

 We sincerely hope we are able to help you.